Nimra-Saleem29/BSDSF23A025-OS-A02/REPORT.md

 By combining these macros with bitwise operators (&), a program can accurately determine the file’s type and permissions to display them in the ls -l format.

+🧩 Feature-3: ls-v1.2.0 – Column Display (Down Then Across)
+Q1.
+Explain the general logic for printing items in a "down then across" columnar format.
+Why is a simple single loop through the list of filenames insufficient for this task?

+Answer:
+In a “down-then-across” format, the filenames are arranged vertically first, then move horizontally to the next column.
+A simple single for loop prints all items in a single row or column, but it cannot automatically format the output into multiple aligned columns.
+To achieve proper columnar display, we must know:

+The terminal width (in characters)

+The longest filename length

+The total number of filenames

+The program performs the following steps:

+Store all filenames in an array using readdir().

+Find the longest filename length to decide how wide each column should be.

+Get terminal width using ioctl() to calculate how many columns fit per row.

+Compute rows using:

+𝑛
+𝑟
+𝑜
+𝑤
+𝑠
+=
+𝑡
+𝑜
+𝑡
+𝑎
+𝑙
+_
+𝑓
+𝑖
+𝑙
+𝑒
+𝑠
++
+𝑛
+𝑐
+𝑜
+𝑙
+𝑠
+−
+1
+𝑛
+𝑐
+𝑜
+𝑙
+𝑠
+nrows=
+ncols
+total_files+ncols−1
+	​

+Print row by row:
+For each row r, print:

+names[r], names[r + nrows], names[r + 2*nrows], ...

+until all columns are printed.

+This approach ensures files are displayed neatly in a grid-like structure, filling each column from top to bottom, then moving across — exactly like the real Linux ls.

+Q2.
+What is the purpose of the ioctl() system call in this context?
+What would be the limitations of your program if you only used a fixed-width fallback (e.g., 80 columns) instead of detecting the terminal size?

+Answer:
+The ioctl() system call is used to query the terminal for its current window size using the TIOCGWINSZ request.
+It provides the number of columns (character width) and rows of the terminal, allowing the program to adjust its output layout dynamically.

+Purpose:

+Automatically detects the terminal width at runtime.

+Ensures that filenames are arranged in the maximum possible columns without wrapping or truncation.

+Makes the output look clean and professional regardless of terminal resizing.

+Example:

+struct winsize ws;
+if (ioctl(STDOUT_FILENO, TIOCGWINSZ, &ws) == -1)
+    term_width = 80; // fallback
+else
+    term_width = ws.ws_col;

+If only a fixed width (e.g., 80 columns) was used:

+On smaller terminals, text may wrap to the next line and misalign.

+On larger terminals, there would be excessive empty space.

+The output would not adapt to the user’s screen size.

+Therefore, ioctl() enables responsive, dynamic output — a key feature for modern command-line utilities.